Did you ever have a teacher who you wished could use the whiteboard a little better?

 Under that, draw a vertical line splitting your whiteboard about 40 – 60.
 The 40 is for your lesson’s target grammar and vocabulary.
 The 60 is your workspace.
 Alter this as needed depending on what you’re teaching.
 For example, if I’m teaching a grammar-heavy lesson and I know I’ll be writing a lot of example sentences, I’ll give myself a little more space by doing a 45 – 55 split, or perhaps even a 50 – 50.

 Having these dedicated sections on your whiteboard is the most essential step for balancing your need to use the board as a visual aid and your students’ need to see the board as a visual representation of the lesson you’re teaching.
+For another type of visual aid, FluentU provides excellent real-world videos on a wide variety of topics.

 2. Use colors.